Published on 28 May 08

-Ben Wilson is a Partner with Cosoff Cudmore Knox Lawyers and has a wide range of experience in corporate and commercial transactions, with a particular focus on taxation and superannuation.
-He regularly advises clients on estate planning and business succession planning issues.
+Ben Wilson is a partner with law firm Cosoff Cudmore Knox.
+He has a wide range of experience in corporate and commercial transactions and in advising clients on estate planning and business succession planning issues.
 He acts for high net wealth individuals and family groups with businesses in a range of industries.
-Ben is a member of the Taxation Institute's State Council and a former chair and member of the Tax Institute's Education Committee.
+Current at 30 August 2016

 The Tax Institute is a Recognised Tax Agent Association (RTAA) under the Tax Agent Services Regulations 2009.

 All materials provided on this site are protected by copyright and are owned by or licensed to TTI.

 Except as expressly permitted by TTI or the copyright owner, any person or company who uses this site must not use, reproduce, redistribute, retransmit, publish or otherwise transfer, or commercially exploit, the materials or any information, software or other content, in whole or in part, which is available through this site.